ingridpierre/pi-airplay/setup_instructions.md

 pip install pyacoustid
 ```

-When using this option, the included `start_music_display.sh` script will handle activating the virtual environment when the service starts.
+When using this option, the included `start_pi_dad.sh` script will handle activating the virtual environment when the service starts.

 #### Option 2: System-wide Installation Script